AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 * Download one or more assets.
 * Use Desktop Actions to open these assets in the desktop app.
 * Create smart collections.
+* Create a version
+* Start a workflow
+* Relate or unrelate assets
+* Apply filters, using the Filters panel that displays automatically after performing the search, to narrow the search results.

 ### Sort search results {#sort}